eudoxia0/eudoxia0.github.io/assets/content/dependency-resolution-made-simple/template.md

 In other words, there's a tradeoff:

-1. Less expressive version ranges make things easier for the package manager, while making the user experience hellish and involving a lot of manual work.
+1. Less expressive version ranges make things easier for the package manager, while complicating the user experience and requiring lots of manual work from the user.
 1. More expressive version ranges allow users greater freedom to allow or deny specific package versions, while complicating the work that the package manager has to perform.